Tibet 2026 Festivals & Celebrations

 Accommodation and tickets will be in high demand, so the sooner you make arrangements, the better.

-Q3: Are the Tibetan New Year (Losar) and Chinese Lunar New Year on the same day?
+Q3: Are the Tibetan New Year (Losar) and the Lunar New Year on the same day?

-Q4: Can foreign visitors join Tibetan religious festivals?
+Q4: Can visitors from outside Tibet take part in Tibetan religious festivals?

 A: Yes.
 Most Buddhist events and folk festivals welcome visitors.

-It is recommended to travel with a tour guide for a more in-depth cultural explanation.
+It is recommended to travel with a guide to gain deeper cultural insight and explanations.

 Q5: How should I plan my trip if I want to attend a specific Tibetan festival?

-If you would like to participate in these festivals, we recommend that you plan ahead with us.
+If you wish to personally participate in these festival activities, we recommend planning with us in advance.

 Recommended Tibet Itineraries